 I’m working from a heart space physically, energetically, emotionally, & spiritually.
 My Sacred Circle Mentorship Students will understand this. ; )

 Please make comments below on your favorite local gym & why:

-- one of the privately owned gyms in Potsdam.
+one of the privately owned gyms in the Potsdam - Canton area.

 I am not looking for fancy aerobic equipment, in fact I won't use any, as I prefer to be outside wandering the woods with my dog.
 I am a simplicity seeker: I am looking for the nuts and bolts for weight lifting to build strength.
 No frills.

 40+ FaceFix Skin Therapy for Mature & Sun Damaged faces & necks.

 Voluptuous V for vaginal care as we age to keep vaginal tissue plump and healthy.
 Perfect for sensuous glide at any age.